 When your tour is finished, you will be transferred back to Kashgar airport to catch flight to Urumqi.
 Upon arrival, transferred to hotel.

 This morning you will take 1-hour ride to Heavenly Lake, or Tianchi in Chinese, which is a high mountain lake with stunning scenery in the Tianshan Mountains.
-After lunch, you will visit the renown Xinjiang Museum that is famous for the well-preserved mummies, particularly Loulan Beauty and Xiaohe Princess.
+After lunch, you will visit the renowned Xinjiang Museum that is famous for the well-preserved mummies, particularly Loulan Beauty and Xiaohe Princess.

 Afterwards you will take 3-hour car ride to Turpan via the desert, grassland, and Tianshan highway.